freenas/freenas-docs/userguide/intro.rst

   snapshots or when deleting multiple snapshots and large files.

-* The algorithm used for scrubs and resilvers has received many improvements which will be most noticeable on defragmented pools.
+* The algorithm used for scrubs and resilvers has received many improvements which will be most noticeable on fragmented pools.

 * Samba has been patched to address
   `these security vulnerabilities <https://www.samba.org/samba/history/samba-4.7.3>`__.